-- Necessity (CCLEO, Art.
-3).
-"Law enforcement officials may use force only when strictly necessary..."
-The use of force in law enforcement operations has to be an exceptional measure of last resort in order to pursue a legitimate aim.
-Only the lowest amount of force necessary may be applied.
-Whenever possible, there must be a differentiated use of force (e.g. verbal warning, show force, "less-than-lethal" force, lethal force). - Proportionality (BPUFF, Principle 5(a)).
-The degree of force used and the potential harm it can cause must be strictly proportionate to the seriousness of the offence and the legitimate objective to be achieved. - Precaution (obligations pertaining to the planning and control phase of operations).
-Law enforcement operations have to be carefully planned in order to avoid, as much as possible, the use of force and to minimize the risk to bystanders (BPUFF, Principle 3).
+In any use of force, only the lowest amount of force necessary to achieve a legitimate law enforcement objective may be applied.

+- Proportionality (BPUFF, Principle 5(a)).
+The degree of force used and the potential harm it can cause must be strictly proportionate to the seriousness of the offence and the legitimate objective to be achieved.
+The type and level of force used and the harm that it can cause to the subject posing the threat must be weighed against the gravity of the threat posed by the subject and the law enforcement objective to be achieved (overall balancing between anticipated harm, including to the person(s) posing the threat and to innocent bystanders versus the benefit of averting harm to other people and the importance of the law enforcement objective). - Precaution (measures pertaining to the planning and control phase of operations).
+Law enforcement operations must be carefully planned in order to avoid, as much as possible, the use of force and to minimize the risk to bystanders (BPUFF, Principle 3).
 State officials shall endeavour, to the greatest extent possible, to limit damage and injury, and respect and preserve human life (BPUFF, Principle 5(b)).
-Training, weapons and equipment must be given accordingly (BPUFF, Principle 2). - Accountability (BPUFF, Principles 7, 22-24).
-Use of force that causes death or injury must be reported promptly.
-Any excessive otherwise arbitrary use of force has to be properly investigated and, when required, punished as a criminal offence and/or disciplinary measures depending on the seriousness of the case.
-Both superior officers and State officials under their command can be held responsible.
+Training, weapons and equipment must be given accordingly (BPUFF, Principle 2).